bgmartins/Sat_Segment_Dataset_Generator/README.md

-# Overhead Imagery Segmentation Dataset Generator
+# Overhead Imagery Segmentation Dataset Generator (OISDG)

 This project was developed to create datasets for semantic segmentation with overhead imagery.